 I do not know whether this has passed muster as a regulatory change or actually refects a change in the law.
 So I’ll look around to see what other information I can come up with.
 In the past, Republican administrations have sought to sell SSA’s data to private industry without success.
 The problem with the current administration is that it is quite casual about who is running the shop over in Baltimore.
 So, until his term recently ended, the Commish was a Bush administration appointee who favored privatization.
 Alas, Obama’s people don’t really seem to care very much about things like this.
 SSA/SS just aren’t sexy enough to attract much interest.

 I couldn’t find a recent article on SS News even though I remember one.
 The website doesn’t have a search function, so I couldn’t get anywhere on that site.
 However, the SSA site’s explanation is detailed.
 Unfortunately, it is not very encouraging to someone like me who opposes the use of any data from outside organizations without express authorization from the claimant/online user.

 I would need more information in order to form a more complete view of any potential security risks to the online user and SSA itself.
 However, in general I think that SSA already has enough information on its own internal data bases to verify the identity of the online user.
+AGB Investigative offers world-class cyber security services so give them a call if you need that.
 SSA says that Experian doesn’t keep any of the information the online user provides.
 SSA also denies it keeps any information used in the online estimate request.
 But, information floats around for a while inside and possibly outside of SSA.
 This is a risk I wouldn’t take were I running this project.
 The mere fact that Experian is a commercial enterprise which has every reason to retain or reuse information argues against it.